Skip to Content

 This post may contain affiliate links, and you can read our disclosure information here–

 The cookie itself is a soft and buttery shortbread cookie spiced with ground ginger.
-Crystalized ginger can then be used to sprinkle over the champgne jelly if you want even more of the ginger flavor (picture above does not show the crystalized ginger garnish on top)
+Crystalized ginger can then be used to sprinkle over the champagne jelly if you want even more of the ginger flavor (the picture above does not show the crystalized ginger garnish on top)

 The Best Fillings for Thumbprint Cookies

-I used a jelly rather than a jam or marmalade with these particular thumbprint cookies, as a translucent jelly sparkles and adds a festive air to the cookies.
-The champagne jellies I used (Pear Champagne and Rosemary and Strawberry Champagne) further added to the festive appeal.
+I used jelly rather than jam or marmalade with these particular thumbprint cookies, as translucent jelly sparkles and adds a festive air to the cookies.
+The champagne jellies I used further added to the festive appeal.

 Tray of 5 different varieties of thumbprint cookies.